chef/automate/components/docs-chef-io/content/automate/loadbalancer_configuration.md

 sudo yum install nginx
 ```

-2. To Configure nginx as a loadbalancer, create `.conf` file for the Load balancer `vi /etc/nginx/conf.d/load-balancer.conf`.
+2. To Configure Nginx as a loadbalancer, create `.conf` file for the Load balancer `vi /etc/nginx/conf.d/load-balancer.conf`.
 In the `load-balancer.conf` file, add the following content:

 ```sh
 #List of servers behind LB